GrinonBarrett/Taksidos/Placeholder Creature.md

 * Decombustion
 * Fallen Words
 * Havery
-* Hypoaftepathy (which it will use to create a false copy of itself)
+* Hypoaftepathy (which he will use to create a false copy of itself)
 * Mortal Masque
 * Portalence
 * Rotword